albenoit/DeepLearningTools/README.md

 1. The main code for training, validation and prediction is specified in the main script (experiments_manager.py).
-2. Most of the use case specific parameters and Input/Output functions have been moved to a separated settings script such as 'mysettings_1D_experiments.py' and 'mysettings_curve_fitting.py' that is targeted when starting the script (this filename is set in var FLAGS.usersettings in the main script).
+2. Most of the use case specific parameters and Input/Output functions have been moved to a separated settings script such as 'examples/embedding/mysettings_1D_experiments.py' and 'examples/regression/mysettings_curve_fitting.py' that is targeted when starting the script (this filename is set in var FLAGS.usersettings in the main script).
 3. The model to be trained and served is specified in a different script targeted by the settings file.

 # KNOWN ISSUES :

 This script has some known problems, any suggestion is welcome:
-* moving average parameters saving is not optimized for the served model but filtered parameters are loaded anyway if required (if usersettings.predict_using_smoothed_parameters=True).
 * for now prebuilt tensorflow_server packages only work on CPUs.
 Then, the main script enables to train and validate on a given GPU following the setting parameter used_gpu_IDs.
 However, the model exportation for serving step forces to built model for CPU only.
 Track : https://github.com/tensorflow/serving/issues/668

 # TODO :